nintra/hoodie-plugin-imagine/README.md

 // update the image referenced by id hoodie.imagine.update(id, group, dataUrl);

-// find a images by an id or an array of ids hoodie.imagine.find(id);
+// find an image by an id or an array of ids, returns an image object hoodie.imagine.find(id);

 // find images of current user